krshrimali/blog/content/posts/vectors_cpp_part_3.md

 ![](https://raw.githubusercontent.com/krshrimali/blog/main/assets/cover-images/Vector-Part-3.png)

-Before we start, if you haven't looked at the previous blogs in the C++ series, please take a look <a href="http://www.krshrimali.github.io/cpp">here</a>.
+Before we start, if you haven't looked at the previous blogs in the C++ series, please take a look [here](https://krshrimali.github.io/categories/cpp/).
 If you are already familiar with memory allocation in vector containers and vector's base structs, then you can skip reading the previous blogs and continue here.
 If not, I suggest you reading them.

 Let's start off with `pop_back` member function, which essentially deletes the last element from the vector and reduces the size by one.
 Let's take a look how it is used: